PIH/old-wellbody-config/README.md

 branch that has not yet been merged into master.
 What is the correct procedure in this case?
 Should you create a new branch off the previous branch created for the existing commit you are following on from?

+## Steps for keeping our version of Bahmni Apps up-to-date

+(TODO: confirm this is correct)

+At regular intervals, we should pull in any new changes to the *bahmni/release-x* branch into our own *pih/release-x* branch.

+1) Make sure you have no uncommitted changes.

+2) Check out your local *release-x* branch.
+(If you don't have a local *release-x* branch, checkout *pih/release-x* as new local branch *release-x*.)

+3) Merge *bahmni/release-x* into your local *release-x*.
+(Question: does one have to do anything specific (git fetch?) to make sure that the *bahmni/release-x* branch is up-to-date with any remote changes?)

+4) Push your local *release-x* up to *pih/release-x*.

 ## Steps for updating Bahmni Apps when upgrading the version of Bahmni we are using

 When we upgrade to a new version of Bahmni, we want to start using the version of Bahmni Apps associated with that version, but we *don't* want to lose any custom modifications we've made that haven't been merged back in.
-What is the best way to do this?

-Possible steps:
+Steps:

 1) Make sure you have no uncommited changes.
 Check out the *bahmni/release-x* branch as a new local branch *release-x* (where x is the version we are upgrading to)

 2) Merge the *pih/release-(x-1)* branch (where x-1 is the current version we are using)

-3) Resolve conflicts and push this new local branch release-x up to the PIH repo
+3) Resolve conflicts and push this new local branch release-x up to the *PIH* repo